- Biphasic sleep involves two sleep periods within a day, typically a longer nighttime sleep and a shorter nap.

 In adulthood, however, polyphasic sleep can be a sign of a sleep disorder or a neurodegenerative disease like Alzheimer’s when a person is not sleeping this way intentionally.
 For example, people with Irregular Sleep Wake Rhythm Disorder have disrupted circadian rhythms that cause them to fall asleep and wake up at random times throughout the day.

 Some people intentionally adopt a polyphasic sleep schedule in hopes of becoming more productive.
-For most people, however, following a polyphasic sleep schedule — particularly one that reduces your total sleep time below the recommended minimum — leads to sleep deprivation and its associated negative physical and mental health outcomes.
+For most people, however, following a polyphasic sleep schedule — particularly one that reduces your total sleep time — leads to sleep deprivation and its associated negative physical and mental health outcomes.